 In this diagram of an oversimplified neural network, one might imagine an input being an image or photograph and the output being a descriptive label, such as a dog or cat.
-The green circles represent the input layer, the blue the hidden layer of the network, and the yellow the output layer.
+The green circles (on the left) represent the input layer, the blue (in the centre) the hidden layer of the network, and the yellow (on the right) the output layer.